 The transition from traditional SEO to a combined SEO and GEO strategy does not require a complete overhaul of your communications approach.
 It starts with three practical steps:

-3. Monitor and iterate: After each release, test your AI visibility by querying the platforms directly.
+- Monitor and iterate: After each release, test your AI-readability by querying the platforms directly.
 Track what works, refine your approach, and build a consistent presence over time.